 The Fusco family had later moved to Blackpool, as mum had too, in mum's case in the 1950s.
 It turned out Tony's dad was the mobile ice-cream man who had so delighted all the ladies on Midland View as a young man in around 1914!
 Subsequently, he had gone on to run a successful ice-cream business.

 On settling in Blackpool, Mr Fusco senior, who was small in stature, but very sturdy, became something of a local celebrity with his impromptu strongman act on the beach!
-On a regular basis, he would place bets with holiday-makers that he could carry a donkey on his shoulders from pier to pier and back, a distance of around two miles.
+On a regular basis, he would place bets with holiday-makers that he could carry a donkey on his shoulders.
 (The donkeys were there, of course, to give kids rides during the summer season).